Rockvale Academy: History

 The school was granted permanent affiliation to the ICSE Board in 1992 and became an examination centre in 1998.
 It was the first privately owned school in Kalimpong to be awarded the permanent affiliation.

 The school introduced the +2 level in 1997.

 In 2008, Rockvale Academy was chosen as an IELTS centre by the British Council.

 The school's founder, Bhanu Bhakta Pradhan, held the post of Director of Rockvale Academy until his death in 2002.

-School motto and song

-The motto of the school is ‘Optima Thule’ which stands for "Aim for the Highest".

-The school song is titled ‘Wings of an Eagle’.
-It was composed by Mr. S.Rasaily and Mr. Y. Ghatani.
-The Nepali version is titled ‘Gyaan Ko Batti’.
-It was written by Mr. B.B.
-Pradhan and the tune was given by Mr. Gyan Lopchan.